vippsas/vipps-qr-api/vipps-qr-api.md

 The QR code, when scanned, will take the customer straight to the payment screen in the Vipps app.
 They are scannable from both native camera and the scanner in the Vipps app.

-The API Spec is found here: [One Time Payment QR](https://vippsas.github.io/vipps-qr-api/redoc.html#tag/One-time-payment-QR).
+The API Spec is found here: [One-Time Payment QR](https://vippsas.github.io/vipps-qr-api/redoc.html#tag/One-time-payment-QR).

 ## Basic flow